refi64/rs/README.rst

 rs scripts end in ``.rsp``.

+Lines in a script beginning with `\#` are comments and are ignored.

 If the delimiter is not preset in the script, the pattern will assumed to be ``^``, and the replacement will be the script::

    echo -e 'a\nb' | rs.py 'xyz'